huseynaghayev/seal/README.md

 # Seal
-An open source scripting language that is beautiful, efficient and embeddable.
+A scripting language that is beautiful, efficient and embeddable.

 ## Official Web Page
 https://seallang.org